Details Panel Customization in Unreal Engine

 }

-The created panel needs to bind a UStruct to obtain the reflection information of that structure, as well as bind a structure instance to obtain and store values.
-Additionally, the properties of FDetailsViewArgs and FStructureDetailsViewArgs can be configured to control the functionality of the property panel, such as whether to enable property name search, scroll bars, etc.
+The created panel needs to be bound to a UStruct to obtain the reflection information of the structure, and also bind a structure instance to get display and storage values.
+At the same time, the functionality of the property panel can be controlled by setting the parameters of FDetailsViewArgs and FStructureDetailsViewArgs, such as whether to search for property names, show scroll bars, etc.

-Once SettingsView is created, the method to display it in a Slate control is as follows:
+After creating SettingsView, the method to display it in the Slate control is:

 1